-Granby's food processing pole is a key economic driver for jobs and investments.
-In two years, 2012 and 2013, this pole generated over \$50 million in investments.
+Granby's food processing hub is a key economic driver for jobs and investments.
+In 2014, this hub generated over \$22,5 million in investments.

-The dairy and confectionery segments account for 74% of the 1 938 jobs in Granby's food processing sector.
+The dairy and confectionery segments account for 70 % of the 1 791 jobs in Granby's food processing sector.

-Granby is home to major clients, such as Ultima Foods (390 employees) and Agropur (413 employees), as well as medium-sized players, such as Allan Candy (300 employees) and L.B.
-Maple Treat (96 employees).
-Another player, Kerry (68 employees), is an input supplier.
-The other finished goods producers are food distributors or manufacture equipment for this sector.
+Granby is home to major clients, such as Ultima Foods (350 employees) and Agropur (403 employees), as well as medium-sized players, such as Allan Candy (350 employees) and L.B.
+Maple Treat (93 employees).
+Another player, Kerry (69 employees), is an input supplier.
+The other finished goods producers are food distributors or manufacturers equipment for this sector.